Prize (law): Admiralty court process

 The commissioners took testimony from witnesses on standard form written interrogatories.
 Admiralty courts rarely heard live testimony.
-The commissioners' interrogatories sought to establish the relative size, speed, and force of the vessels, what signals were exchanged and what fighting ensued, the location of the capture, the state of the weather and "the degree of light or darkness," and what other vessels were in sight.
+The commissioners' interrogatories sought to establish the relative size, speed, and force of the vessels, what signals were exchanged and what fighting ensued, the location of the capture, the state of the weather and "the degree of light or darkness", and what other vessels were in sight.
 That was because naval prize law gave assisting vessels, defined as those that were "in signal distance" at the time, a share of the proceeds.
 The written interrogatories and ship's papers established the nationality of the prize and her crew, and the origin and destination of the cargo: the vessel was said to be "confiscated out of her own mouth."

-One considerable difference between prize law and ordinary Anglo-American criminal law is the reversal of the normal onus probandi or burden of proof.
-While in criminal courts a defendant is innocent until proven guilty, in prize court a vessel is guilty unless proven innocent.
+One considerable difference between prize law and ordinary Anglo-American criminal law is the reversal of the normal burden of proof.
+While in criminal courts a defendant is innocent until proven guilty, in prize court a vessel is guilty (i.e. a lawful prize) unless proven innocent (i.e. not).
 Prize captors need show only "reasonable suspicion" that the property is subject to condemnation; the owner bears the burden of proving the contrary.

 A prize court normally ordered the vessel and its cargo condemned and sold at auction.
 But the court's decision became vastly more complicated in the case of neutral vessels, or a neutral nation's cargo carried on an enemy vessel.
 Different countries treated these situations differently.
 By the close of the 18th century, Russia, Scandinavia, France, and the United States had taken the position that "free ships make free goods": that is, cargo on a neutral ship could not be condemned as a prize.
 But Britain asserted the opposite, that an enemy's goods on a neutral vessel, or neutral goods on an enemy vessel, may be taken, a position which prevailed in 19th century practice.
 The ingenuity of belligerents in evading the law through pretended neutrality, false papers, quick title transfers, and a myriad of other devices, make up the principal business of the prize courts during the last century of fighting sail.